-Inspired by the approach undertaken for the CO_2 analysis in Section 3.3.5, both aircraft-based and total column TCCON measurements of XCH4 are used to assess the performance of the different inversions.
+Both aircraft-based and total column TCCON measurements of XCH4 are used to assess the performance of the different inversions.
 None of the measurements used here were assimilated in the inversion.
 Given the shorter time period of the methane inversions naturally there are less data sets available, but the approach is similar.

-The comparison to the aircraft data, in Figure 22, shows that the surface-based inversion performs somewhat better than the satellite-based inversions, with on average lower bias and a smaller standard deviation, especially for mid-latitude sites.
+The comparison to the aircraft data, in Figure 12, shows that the surface-based inversion performs somewhat better than the satellite-based inversions, with on average lower bias and a smaller standard deviation, especially for mid-latitude sites.
 The worst performance for all inversions is for the aircraft measurements from Southern Great Plains, with a consistent low bias and very high standard deviation, likely due to the large amounts of oil and gas emissions in the region (Oklahoma, USA), leading to high variability which the coarse global model is unable to reproduce.

-Figure 22: Comparison of optimized concentration fields to aircraft measurements, with mean bias (top panel) and standard deviation of the difference (bottom panel).
+Figure 12: Comparison of optimized concentration fields to aircraft measurements, with mean bias (top panel) and standard deviation of the difference (bottom panel).
 The campaigns are sorted by latitude.